Onionator/portfolio/README.md

 ## Setup/Installation Requirements

-* This website is located at https://github.com/Onionator/portfolio.git
+* This website is located at https://onionator.github.io/portfolio/index.html
+* The GitHub repository is located at https://github.com/Onionator/portfolio.git
 * Open in a web browser

 ## Known Bugs